Glocktober/AWSconsoleSSO/README.md

 ### Create An AWS Policy to Assume the Created Roles

-Create a policy with sts:AssumeRole access to the ARNs for the assumed roles created in the previous step.
+Create a policy with `sts:AssumeRole` API access to the ARNs for the assumed roles created in the previous step.
 This is done in the account that was granted the trust to assume any of the roles you created.

 In our example this was account 123456789012.
-So in account 123456789012 you would create a policy - we'll call it `AWSconAssume`:
+So in account 123456789012 you would create a policy - we'll call it `assumeSSOpolicy`:
 ``` json
  {
     "Version": "2012-10-17",